AustinTSchaffer/Notebook/OMSCS/Courses/AI/Module_06/Module 6 - Bayes Nets.md

 - This constitutes a random walk through the probability distributions
 - Adjacent samples are very similar to each other

+### Implementing Gibbs
+For actually implementing Gibbs...

+#### At t=0
+- You start off by randomly initializing the state
+- Typically the "state" is implemented as a vector/list/tuple/array/whatever of values, one for each variable.
+- Typically you have "fixed evidence", variables for which the values are known.
+You don't randomize these, they just stay the same for the whole simulation.
+- For all of the other variables, you pick one value from their list of possible values.
+We'll call this list of potential values for each variable the "domain" for each variable.
+- Typically you're trying to answer the question $P(SomeVariable=A | FixedEvidence_1=B, FixedEvidence_2=C, ...)$. $SomeVariable$ is included in the list of variables that you randomize in each iteration.
+#### For each subsequent iteration
+- Randomly pick one of the non-fixed-evidence variables.
+Call this variable "variable to tweak" or VTT.
+- For each value in VTT's domain, determine the _relative_ likelihood of that value relative to all other values.
+	- This is the "Markov Blanket" part of the algorithm, which sounds scary, but is totally doable.
+	- For each value $v$ in VTT's domain, you're going to multiply a bunch of probabilities together using the formula below
+	- $f(VTT=v)=P(VTT=v | Parents(VTT)) \prod_{Y_j \in Children(VTT)} P(Y_j=y_j | Parents(Y_j))$
+		- $Parents(VTT)$
+			- The "parents" of VTT are variables which would point to VTT if the variables are rendered as a graph.
+		- $Children(VTT)$
+			- The "children" of VTT are variables which VTT would point to if the variables are rendered as a graph.
+		- $P(VTT=v | Parents(VTT))$
+			- "What is the probability that $VTT=v$, given the values of the "parents" of VTT?"
+			- This is shorthand for $P(VTT=v|)$
+			- Remember that for this iteration, the values of the parents of VTT are fixed.
+			- Some variables have no parents.
+In these cases $P(VTT=v | Parents(VTT))=P(VTT=v)$
+		- $P(Y_j=y_j | Parents(Y_j))$
+			- This follows the same logic as the previous bullet point, just for a different variable.
+			- $V_j$ is a child of VTT.
+		- $\prod_{Y_j \in children(VTT)} P(Y_j=y_j | Parents(Y_j))$
+			- For each child of $VTT$, compute the $P(...)$ value, then multiply all that shit together.
+	- When computing the $f$ value for a , you can do it in stages by initializing the value to 1, then multiplying values based on the formula.
+- At this stage, you'll likely have a list of _relative_ probabilities which do not sum to `1.0`.
+You can normalize this list by dividing each value by the sum of the list.
+- Now that you have a list of probabilities which sum to 1, randomly generate a value in the range 0 to 1.
+Correlate the random value with the list of probabilities to get the new value for VTT.
+- Now that you have a new value for VTT, this iteration is over.
+Replace VTT's value in the state with its new value.
+- In between each iteration, you're going to want to record the values of each variable that you're trying to probabilistically measure.
+In the case of $P(SomeVariable=A | FixedEvidence_1=B, FixedEvidence_2=C, ...)$, you'll want to record the number of times that each value of $SomeVariable$ appears.
+Call this a "histogram", or something.

+#### Exit condition.
+- This algorithm can go on for some fixed number of iterations.
+This is the dumb way of going about it.
+- More intelligently, you can define a $delta$ (some value much less than 1) and an $N$ (some value larger than 10).
+	- Keep track of a $n$ value, initialized to 0.
+	- Convert the "histogram" to probabilities by dividing each value by the total sum of the list.
+This yields a "probability distribution".
+	- Keep track of this probability distribution, so that you have a copy from the previous iteration, and a copy for the current iteration.
+	- Compare the values between the previous iteration's probability distribution and the current one.
+		- If ANY differ by more than $delta$, reset $n$ to 0.
+		- If ALL differ by less than $delta$, increment $n$.
+	- Once $n$ is larger than $N$, you've "converged".
+This means that subsequent iterations are unlikely to change the probability distribution by much.
+	- Tweaking $delta$ and $N$ will help make sure that you get the same answer every time, but there's also a lot of randomness involved, so you're likely to get some variance in your output.

 ## Monte Hall Problem
 - 3 doors
 	- expensive car